 As soon as I started to upload the folder, I shared the download link and the password with my friend.
 So while the folder was still uploading, my friend started to download it.
 That’s a really great option because it helps to save time.

 Everything went smoothly.
 Although my heart sank when the connection was lost, nothing bad actually happened.
 No tearing of hair was needed: my upload progress just stopped, but nothing was lost.
 By the way, in the FileWhopper app, there is an option to shut down your PC when your upload completes.
 That’s what I chose.
-So, I am not sure how many hours it took to upload my 1.17 TB folder, but it was approximately 29-30 hours or even more.
-I paid $39.9 for the transfer and 14 additional days of storage.
-I didn’t need the 14 additional days of storage and asked the support team for a full refund according to their rules.
+So, I am not sure how many hours it took to upload my 1.1 TB folder, but it was approximately 29-30 hours or even more.
+By the way, I didn’t need the 14 additional days of storage and asked the support team for a full refund according to their rules.

 All in all, I would like to say that FileWhopper is a great choice for sending a huge folder at a reasonable price.
-Only $19.9 for a 1TB folder.
-That’s a bargain.
+And you can be sure that all payments and transfers are 100% safe!